AltruismeEfficaceQuebec/lean-site-template/content/organizations.en.md

 __**[Animal Charity Evaluators](http://www.animalcharityevaluators.org/)**__ investigates the most effective ways of reducing non-human animal suffering.
 Since there are many non-human animals living in extremely painful conditions on factory farms, animal suffering could be a very highly effective altruistic cause.

 __**[CEA](http://centreforeffectivealtruism.org/)**__: The Centre for Effective Altruism (CEA) is a coalition of projects related to EA.
-Giving What We Can and 80,000 Hours are both part of CEA.
 They also run the Global Priorities Project and other special projects and raise public awareness of EA.

 __**[Center for Applied Rationality](http://rationality.org/)**__ runs 4 day workshops on, no surprises here, rationality.
 They often give significant discounts to effective altruists, and a lot of people report benefiting from their workshops.